telerik/reporting-docs/knowledge-base/cannot-connect-wpf-report-viewer-to-report-server-or-rest-service.md

 	    </tr>
        <tr>
 	    	<td>Project Type</td>
-	    	<td>WPF application</td>
+	    	<td>WPF and WinForms applications</td>
 	    </tr>
       <tr>
 	    	<td>Viewer</td>
-	    	<td>WPF Report Viewer</td>
+	    	<td>WPF/WinForms Report Viewer</td>
 	    </tr>
     </tbody>
 </table>

 ## Description
-On attempt to connect WPF ReportViewer to an engine of remote type, i.e. Report Server or REST Service, the following error occurs:
+On attempt to connect WPF or WinForms ReportViewer to an engine of remote type, i.e. [Report Server](https://docs.telerik.com/report-server/introduction) or [REST Service](../telerik-reporting-rest-conception), the following error occurs:
 ```
 The assembly Telerik.Reporting.Services.HttpClient.dll cannot be loaded.
 ```

 ## Solution
-The Telerik.Reporting.Services.HttpClient.dll is required if the selected engine is of remote type (REST Service or Report Server).
+The *Telerik.Reporting.Services.HttpClient.dll* is required if the selected engine is of remote type (REST Service or Report Server).
 Please make sure that you have added a reference to this assembly to the current project.

 It could be found in Telerik Reporting installation directory.
 For example *C:\Program Files (x86)\Progress\Telerik Reporting **VERSION**\Bin\Telerik.Reporting.Services.HttpClient.dll*.